Greenan Maze

 The Mazes

-• Celtic Maze – A half‑acre hedge maze of beech trees, re‑planted in 2022.
-The maze culminates in a central pond and can be viewed from an elevated platform that lets onlookers watch the frantic yet joyful navigation of families below.
+• Celtic Maze – A half‑acre hedge maze of beech trees, replanted in 2022.
+A central pond marks the finish, and a viewing platform lets spectators watch families navigate the twists.

-• Solstice Maze – A flatter, contemplative path set within a large stone circle.
-Four central stones represent the seasons, while 21 outer stones mark the winter solstice.
-The design is especially appealing to younger children who enjoy the gentle looping route.
+• Solstice Maze – A gentle, circular path set within a stone circle.
+Four large stones represent the seasons, while 21 outer stones mark the winter solstice.

 Farm Museums

-• Bottle Museum – Established in 1985, this collection showcases antique Irish bottles, jars and vessels from the 19th and early 20th centuries, many of which were excavated on the farm itself.
+• Bottle Museum – Established in 1985, it showcases 19th‑ and early‑20th‑century Irish bottles, jars and vessels, many excavated on the farm.

 Wild Nature Walk & Dragonfly Walk

-The Wild Nature Walk follows the meandering Ballinanty Brook through a re‑wilded reserve.
-It leads to the Dragonfly Walk, a raised wooden walkway that winds through native woodlands and wetlands, ending at three ponds with viewing platforms.
-Over one hundred tree species line the trail, attracting dragonflies, moorhens, and occasional deer.
+The Wild Nature Walk follows Ballinanty Brook through a re‑wilded reserve.
+It leads to the Dragonfly Walk, a raised wooden walkway winding through native woodlands and wetlands, ending at three ponds with viewing platforms.
+Over one hundred tree species line the trail, attracting dragonflies, moorhens, deer, frogs and other wildlife.

 Farm Animals & Playground

-Visitors can meet a variety of farm animals: two retired draught horses, a cheeky donkey named Ernie, cows, pigs, sheep, turkeys, geese, and seasonal lambs or piglets.
-The “Hen Hotel” showcases rare heritage hens, viewable from a seated area.
-A well‑equipped playground provides climbing frames, slides and safe equipment for toddlers and older children.
+Retired draught horses, a donkey called Ernie, cows, pigs, sheep, turkeys, geese and seasonal lambs or piglets can be met in the paddocks.
+The “Hen Hotel” displays rare heritage hens, viewable from a seated area.
+A well‑equipped playground offers climbing frames, slides and safe equipment for all ages.
+Field games such as wheelbarrow relays, welly throwing, sack races and sheep bowling are organised during the summer months.

 Treasure Hunt & Fairy‑Tree Trail

-During the summer months a self‑guided treasure‑hunt map invites families to solve riddles and locate a hidden prize, while also learning about the All‑Ireland Pollinator Plan.
-The Fairy‑Tree Trail is a gentle stroll that teaches children to identify native trees and spot whimsical fairy doors along the route.
+During the summer months a self‑guided treasure‑hunt map invites families to solve riddles and locate a hidden prize while learning about the All‑Ireland Pollinator Plan.
+The Fairy‑Tree Trail is a gentle stroll that teaches children to identify native trees and spot whimsical fairy doors.

 Café, Craft Shop & Function Spaces

 The on‑site Coffee Shop serves organic coffee, hot chocolate, cakes, biscuits, sandwiches and light lunches.
-Adjacent is a Craft Shop offering Irish‑made knitwear, pottery, stained glass, jewellery, soaps and seasonal jams – perfect for souvenirs.
-Private function rooms, a picnic tent and sheltered tables are available for birthdays, communions or corporate events.
+A re‑usable cup discount encourages sustainable drinking.
+Adjacent is a Craft Shop offering Irish‑made knitwear, pottery, stained glass, jewellery, soaps, seasonal jams and environmentally‑friendly stationery.
+Private function rooms, a large picnic tent and sheltered tables are available for birthdays, communions or corporate events.

 Practical Information